greatscottgadgets/luna/docs/intro.rst

 Some things you'll be able to use LUNA for in the future:

-- **Man-in-the-middle'ing USB communications.** The LUNA toolkit will be able to act as a *USB proxy*, transparently modifying USB data as it flows between a host and a device.
+- **Meddler-in-the-middle'ing USB communications.** The LUNA toolkit will be able to act as a *USB proxy*, transparently modifying USB data as it flows between a host and a device.
 - **USB reverse engineering and security research.** The LUNA toolkit will serve as an ideal backend for tools like `FaceDancer <https://github.com/usb-tools/facedancer>`__; allowing easily